storycraft/asdf-overlay/README.md

 ```
 Glitching squares appear and disappear on target process

+## Debugging
+Run with debug build.
+Use external debug log viewer (ex: `DebugView`) to see tracing log of injected process

 ## License
 This project is dual licensed under MIT or Apache-2.0 License